 There are many people out there that believe a higher C-Rating will make their vehicle perform better.
 We know from our previous discussion on C-Ratings that you need to account for the power draw your motor has when picking out the right C-Rating for your battery, but does more equal better?
 Many people say yes.

-But there isn't anything intrinsic to the C-Rating that subtantiates their claims.
+But there isn't anything intrinsic to the C-Rating that substantiates their claims.
 It's simply not true that a higher C-Rating makes your car or airplane faster.

-However, there is a correlation between the C-Rating of a battery and the internal resisitance of that battery.
-In general, batteries with a higher C-Rating also have a low internal resisitance.
-This isn't always the case, as there are always vagarities in manufacturing, but the general idea seems to hold true.
+However, there is a correlation between the C-Rating of a battery and the internal resistance of that battery.
+In general, batteries with a higher C-Rating also have a low internal resistance.
+This isn't always the case, as there are always variances in manufacturing, but the general idea seems to hold true.
 And a lower IR will make a car or airplane faster.

-This is a case of correlation not equaling causation.
+This is a case of correlation not equalling causation.
 It's really the internal resistance making a battery faster, not the C-Rating.